 First-year students who fail to meet Satisfactory Academic Progress standards may be placed on financial-aid probation and continue to receive financial aid for two semesters.
-During the probationary year (the second year in college) the student must pass 24 hours of coursework and earn a semester GPA of 1.80.
+During the probationary year [the second year in college] the student must pass 24 hours of coursework and earn a semester GPA of 1.80.
 Probationary students may also attend summer school to meet satisfactory progress requirements.
+This may require the student to pay out of pocket for classes.
 Students who fail to meet the above standards will have their financial aid eligibility suspended.